-COVID-19 has forced most of us into quarantine for months, and as restrictions begin to lift, it is important to reflect upon things we have learned from our time in isolation.
+COVID-19 has forced most of us into quarantine for months, and as restrictions begin to lift.
+It is important to reflect upon things we have learned from our time in quarantine.

 Perhaps you have picked up some habits while staying indoors that are worth continuing in your life moving forward.
 The pandemic has forced many people to slow down and has given them more time to pursue their interests.
 If you are interested in learning what positive practices you might be able to take from this largely negative time in the world, read on and get some meaningful lessons here!